aras62/vision-based-prediction/datasets/alphabetical/j-z_alphabetical_datasets.md

 <pre>
 @inproceedings{Andriluka_CVPR_2018,
-    Author = "Andriluka, M. and Iqbal, U. and Ensafutdinov, E. and Pishchulin, L. and Milan, A. and Gall, J. and B., Schiele", Title = "PoseTrack: A Benchmark for Human Pose Estimation and Tracking", booktitle = "CVPR",
+    Author = "Andriluka, M. and Iqbal, U. and Ensafutdinov, E. and Pishchulin, L. and Milan, A. and Gall, J. and B., Schiele", Title = "{PoseTrack}: A Benchmark for Human Pose Estimation and Tracking", booktitle = "CVPR",
     Year = "2018"
 }